Proposal timeline for the 2021-2022 academic year:

 How to apply:

 Proposals must be submitted using this webform by date above.
-Proposals should include the following documents in PDF format:
+Proposals should include the following documents combined into one PDF file:

 - A project description in three pages or less (in 12-point type), which should also include a plan or strategy to sustain the initiative post AIC grant;